-- 1 (2) The Elementary Mathematics Task Force shall meet 2 at least four times a year.
-The Elementary Mathematics Task Force shall set meeting dates and times, set agendas, vote, 3 and develop recommendations for the State Board of Education 5 in collaboration with the department, through the Office of Mathematics Improvement.
+- elected by the membership of the Elementary Mathematics Task Force.
+If the position of director is vacant, the vice chair shall serve as chair until the State Superintendent of Education appoints a new director. - in regular session at least four times a year.
+The Elementary Mathematics Task Force shall set meeting dates and times, set agendas, vote, and develop recommendations for the State Board of Education in collaboration with the department, through the Office of Mathematics Improvement.
 A majority of the members of the Elementary Mathematics Task Force shall constitute a quorum for the transaction of business.
-Should a quorum not 9 be present on the day appointed for any meeting, those present - (e) Each approved assessment system for grades K-5 shall measure, at a minimum, all of the following:
+Should a quorum not be present on the day appointed for any meeting, those present may adjourn from day to day until a quorum is established. - (e) Each approved assessment system for grades K-5 shall measure, at a minimum, all of the following: - (1) Number sequence. - (2) One-to-one correspondence. - 19 (3) Cardinality.